ajram23/Orbit/README.md

 * Can you update [🧍] interests to include swimming
 * [🧍] works at [🏢] as a VP of Product in the Cloud Division.
 Can you make an update?

-* [ ] Names: Only supporting givenName & familyName for now, need to add support middleName, phonetic, Prefix & Suffix
-- [ ] Location: Geographical or location-based data.
+- Location: Geographical or location-based data.
-- [ ] URLs: URLs like profiles, etc
+- URLs: URLs like profiles, etc
-- [ ] Streaming: The service processes requests sequentially and does not support streaming output.
+- Streaming: The service processes requests sequentially and does not support streaming output.

 ## ❌ Not Supported